abbasfisal/go-api/README.md

-# go-api
-simple crud rest api with golang
+# Build a RESTful CRUD API with Golang no framework